microsoft/CameraTraps/README.md

 # Installation

 The required Python packages for running utility scripts in this repo are listed in [requirements.txt](requirements.txt).
-Here're some instructions for setting up a conda virtual environment with the required packages.
+Here are some instructions for setting up a conda virtual environment with the required packages.

 Python >= 3.5 should work.
 Create a virtual environment via conda called `cameratraps`, activates it, upgrade the Python package manager `pip`, and install the required packages:
 ```